ankitagupta12/brace-comb/README.md

        ```bundle exec rails generate brace_comb:model ''```

 ## Usage

+Entity names for dependencies and dependents are configurable and can be set in `config/initializers/brace_comb.rb` before creating the migrations.

 1. Declare a dependency type by adding in the following to the dependency class:
    ```